bevry-archive/documentation/Installing-Node.md

-This guide will run you through installing [Node.js](http://nodejs.org/) on your computer.
+This is the official Bevry supported guide for installing [Node.js](http://nodejs.org/) on your computer.
 It may look scary, but it is actually really easy and only takes a few minutes.
 So relax, and welcome to the world of node.

 ## On OSX